akhilpsin/profile/README.md

 git clone https://github.com/akhilpsin/profile.git
 cd profile
 ```
-# Open index.html in your browser
+To view the website, simply open the index.html file in a web browser.

 ## Usage

 The website is structured with a main index.html file that contains the entire content of the site.
 The assets folder includes CSS stylesheets, JS scripts, and images used across the site.

-To view the website, simply open the index.html file in a web browser.

-Contributions
+## Contributions
 If you have any suggestions, please open an issue.

 ## Contact